How will I know if I’m registered?

 Can parents watch camp activities?

 Yes – parents are welcome to attend any of the camp sessions.
 During Winter Academy, we ask that you watch from the upper balcony in Hawks.
-During Day, Goalkeeper, Girls Residential and College ID Camps, we ask that you watch from the upper balcony in Hawks, or from the stands at the Soccer Field or Memorial Stadium.
+During Day, Goalkeeper, and College ID Camps, we ask that you watch from the upper balcony in Hawks, or from the stands at the Soccer Field or Memorial Stadium.

 Campers attending Day Camp should bring a sack lunch each day.